Where to Celebrate Thanksgiving in the USA

 New York City, New York

-The nitty gritty: 9am-noon; starting in 77th Street and Central Park West, finishing in Herald Square.
+Must-know info: 9am-noon; starting in 77th Street and Central Park West, finishing in Herald Square.
 This parade is utter madness, there’s no secret uncrowded place to observe it.
-The key is to stake your claim early, around 6am if not earlier, and consider the west side of Central park West between 60th and 70th Street, these areas tend to be marginally quieter.
+In non-COVID times, the key is to stake your claim early, around 6am if not earlier, and consider the west side of Central park West between 60th and 70th Street, as these areas tend to be marginally quieter.
 This year (2020), the parade will be a much smaller affair, without the crowds but all the joy!

 Several cities, Dallas included, put on a parade on Thanksgiving Day.
 But the allure in visiting this southern city in November is its aptly-named Thanks-Giving Square.
 This three-acre garden, chapel and museum is located downtown and was dedicated in 1976 to promote the ethos of Thanksgiving Day worldwide, all year round.
 It’s a place of spiritual, religious and cultural significance, away from the freneticism of the parades.